krisbolton/krisbolton/_posts/2020-04-22-experimenting-with-the-modern-honey-network.md

 As mentioned towards the beginning, my intention was to gather aggregate statistics and hopefully some malware files.
 Your goals may be different and you can add different sensors and service configurations to achieve your goals.

-Immidiately I saw a small number of attacks coming in, surprising how quickly your services are found.
+Immediately, I saw a small number of attacks coming in, surprising how quickly your services are found.

 Within 24 hours I had logged over _300,000_ scans and attacks from across the world.
 The web interface provides an enticing global attack map (below).
 The yellow dot shows the location of the server and the red dots show attacker locations.